Cafe Au Go Go: Au Go Go Singers and comedians

+Comedians and Lenny Bruce arrests

-Howard Solomon not only had The Au Go Go Singers, but had also booked comedians such as George Carlin and Lenny Bruce, who had regular stints at Cafe Au Go Go that would last either from one or two days to three weeks.
+Howard Solomon not only had the Au Go Go Singers, but had also booked comedians such as George Carlin and Lenny Bruce, who had regular stints at Cafe Au Go Go that would last either from one or two days to three weeks.
 Lenny Bruce's performances at the Go Go were controversial.
+In April 1964, Bruce appeared twice at the Cafe Au Go Go with undercover police detectives in the audience.
+On both occasions, he was arrested after leaving the stage, the complaints pertaining to his use of various obscenities.
+Club owner Howard Solomon was arrested too.

+A three-judge panel presided over the widely publicized six-month trial, with Bruce and club owner Howard Solomon both found guilty of obscenity on November 4, 1964.
+The conviction was announced despite positive testimony and petitions of support from Woody Allen, Bob Dylan, Jules Feiffer, Allen Ginsberg, Norman Mailer, William Styron, and James Baldwin – among other artists, writers and educators, and from Manhattan journalist and television personality Dorothy Kilgallen and sociologist Herbert Gans.
+Bruce was sentenced on December 21, 1964, to four months in the workhouse.
+He was set free on bail during the appeals process and died before the appeal was decided.
+Solomon later saw his conviction overturned.

-On more than one occasion the Cafe Au Go Go was raided by the police because of the obscenities that had been used during his performances.
-By 1966, the police and the courts had managed to silence Lenny Bruce and taught him a lesson that he should not use "foul language" or show disrespect for the church and the law.
-Eventually bankrupting him just before his death that year.
+By 1966, the police and the courts had managed to silence Lenny Bruce and taught him a lesson that he should not use "foul language" or show disrespect for the church and the law, eventually bankrupting him just before his death that year.
 Though the police had managed to silence Lenny Bruce, George Carlin continued to do his controversial comedy.
 Carlin eventually went on to have his own trouble with the law.
 Controversy arose because of the use of obscenities in his counter-culture routine known at the "Seven Dirty Words".
 Both Lenny Bruce and George Carlin were two of the most influential stand-up comedians of their time and they along with many others had come out of the Cafe Au Go Go.

+On December 23, 2003, 37 years after his death, Bruce was granted a posthumous pardon for his obscenity conviction by New York Governor George Pataki, following a petition filed by Ronald Collins and David Skover with Robert Corn-Revere as counsel, the petition having been signed by several stars such as Robin Williams.
+It was the first posthumous pardon in the state's history.
+Pataki said his act was "a declaration of New York's commitment to upholding the First Amendment."

 When the Cafe au Go Go closed, the now-famous Stephen Stills was a featured performer at the gala closing.

 Current use

-The Cafe Au Go Go and the related New Andy Warhol Garrick Theatre buildings were demolished in the 1970s, and the location, at 152 Bleecker Street, was used for a mid-rise apartment building with a Capital One Bank branch at ground level, which are the current buildings (as of September 2017), according to Google Maps.
+The Cafe Au Go Go and the related New Andy Warhol Garrick Theatre buildings were demolished in the 1970s.